sarakinell/thevisproject/README.md

 ### React

 [React](https://reactjs.org/) is a component-based JavaScript library, well suited for interactive websites.
 As soon as data changes in the application, the interface is efficiently rendered.
-What's more, [getting started](https://reactjs.org/docs/hello-world.html) with React is quick _and_ easy.
+What's more, [getting started](https://reactjs.org/docs/hello-world.html) with React is fun and quick.

 ### Nivo